A Firefighter’s Journey to Becoming a Travel Advisor

-Furthermore, Andy appreciated the low franchise fee, which meant he would be taking on less risk.
+Furthermore, Andy appreciated the low-cost franchise fee, which meant he would be taking on less risk.

 “I had looked at other types of franchises and I would’ve had to pay $100,000 or more,” Andy says.
 “The cost of a Cruise Planners franchise was very reasonable.”